thiyagarajan/AR-Loader/README.markdown

 Aims to generically and seamlessly, handle loading an active record model's attributes and it's associations, based on reflection against the supplied model.

-So rather than hard coded mappings, uses the file's column headings to map data to model's attributes and associations, which makes it extendable via file data rather than requiring new coding.
+So rather than hard coded mappings, uses the file's column headings to map data to a model's attributes and associations.

+This makes loaders extendable via column/file data rather than requiring new Ruby coding.

-Simply add new column to Excel/Open Office spreadsheet, or csv file with new attribute or association name, and loader will attempt to find correct association and populate AR object with row data.
+Simply add the new column to an Excel/Open Office spreadsheet, or CSV file, and add the new attribute or association name to the header row.
+Loader will attempt to find correct association and populate AR object with row data.

 The Loader attempts to handle various human read-able forms of column names.